maccoylton/HomeKit/README.md

 # NOTE

 **This code hasn't been updated in a long time, and it's been drawn to my attention that Apple's newer BLE spec for HomeKit is vastly different to this version.**

+I'm looking at what it takes ot updte to the latest Relase 1 Apple specs. for nwo this wil compile and yuo can pair from a IOS 11 device.
+(IOS 12 give a doamin error).
+You must using the NRF51 SDK version 9.
+It doesn't compile with other versions.

+To get going donwlaod and instlal Eclipse.
+Use the Eclipse import function to import this code straight form github.
+You also need to downlaod the NRF51 SDK veriosn 9, copy it into the eclipse workspace directory and then in eclipse use the import wizard to import from file system.

 # Code